HexDumper/Snowball/README.md

 ### Other details

-Contains Bash files for easily opening the directory (Gedit must be installed), easily creating a "Test" directory and easily cleaning the "Test" directory.
+Contains Bash files for easily opening the directory (Gedit must be installed for this feature to function properly*), easily creating a "Test" directory and easily cleaning the "Test" directory.

+*If gedit opens a new window for every file in the script instead of a new tab, Gedit's source code must be modified in order for this to be acheived, tutorials are available online.